Here's Why People Say Not to Wear White After Labor Day

 Labor Day will be here before we know it, and while that's usually the signal that it's time for us to start packing away our cute crop tops and airy sundresses, it also poses a conundrum: Can we wear white after Labor Day?
 First of all, yes.
 Secondly, while wearing white after Labor Day is no longer taboo, it does stem from an old-school, classist mentality that dates back hundreds of years ago.
 Here's the history behind the dated fashion "rule" including where it came from, how it got started, and of course, why you can completely ignore it.

-It turns out that we can partially blame the sun, and we can partially blame the upper class.
+It turns out that we can partially blame the sun and the upper class.

-During the early 1900s, white was a symbol of your social class, as white clothes don’t cause you to sweat as much as darker-colored clothes in the summertime.
+During the late 1800s and early 1900s, white was a symbol of your social class, as white clothes don’t cause you to sweat as much as darker-colored clothes in the summertime.
 Being able to afford lighter, airy clothes was a luxury.
-But then, the Depression ended and more money was made by more people — and those who couldn’t indulge in white clothes earlier jumped on the bandwagon (since hey, it was a status symbol.)
+After that, light-colored, linen clothing became a sort of "look of leisure" and differentiated those who could afford to both stay cool and go on vacation from the working class.